harrylongia/harrylongia/README.md

   Web-Development, Managing and creating all kinds of projects

 - 🌱 I’m Comfortable with :
-  Full Stack MERN Web development , C++ , Python
+  Full Stack Web development , C++ , Python

 - 📫 How to reach me :
   email: